vigata/petitoJPEG/README.md

 * `sample_node.js` It's a node.js script that loads a raw image in RGB format from the file system, encodes it with petitóJPEG and outputs the raw jpeg bitstream into a file.

 ## Performance ##
-Contemporary javascript engines have got very good at dealing with data in typed arrays. petitóJPEG makes exhaustive use of these.
+Contemporary javascript engines have gotten very good at dealing with data in typed arrays. petitóJPEG makes exhaustive use of these.
 In my testing I've seen encode times of ~1000ms of 64 megapixel images on my Haswell intel core i5 using Google Chrome.

 ### Limitations ###
 * images are encoded to 4:4:4 chroma sampling only.
 4:2:2 and 4:2:0 should be added but it would require chroma plane downsampling making things slower